 For more than 20 years ABG has been helping the elderly and their families in their search for resources: elderly care homes, day centres, home help services, legal advice, geriatric adaptations, etc.They are also involved in social projects which aim to alleviate unwanted loneliness and improve the quality of life of the elderly.

 During the COVID-19 pandemic, ABG has been focusing its efforts on supporting their community of elderly people, especially the most vulnerable and those most severely affected.
 To this end they have offered free home search services and home help services to ensure that the elderly are properly cared for and kept safe.
 During Spain’s strict 3 month confinement, ABG also offered free telephone support to prevent loneliness and boredom.
 Thanks to the support of several influencers, journalists and well-known Spanish singers, ABG raised significant funds for the project ‘StopSoledad’ (Stop Loneliness) and ‘Abrazos solidarios’ (Solidarity Hugs) which were used to provide medical supplies to several elderly care centres in Madrid.

 The programme launched in October 2020.
-During the first three months 465 vulnerable elderly received free bi-weekly physiotherapy sessions to improve mobility, and over 1,000 elderly received a monthly podiatry session.
 In November 2020, an evaluation of the programme was completed.
 The feedback from participants (elderly beneficiaries and health care professionals) confirmed the programme was achieving its aims.
 Considering the results and the high level of need for support for vulnerable seniors during the pandemic, the Scheinberg Relief Fund provided funding to extend the programme until May 2021.
 In total, more than 6,710 physiotherapy sessions have been provided to more than 950 vulnerable elderly on a bi-weekly basis and other 827 users have received monthly podiatry sessions.